PelionIoT/distro-pelion-edge/README.md

  --docker            Use docker containers.
  --source            Generate source package.
  --build             Build binary from source generated with --source option.
+ --verify            Verify package conformity to the Debian policy.
  --install           Install build dependencies.
  --arch=<arch>       Set target architecture.
  --help,-h           Print this message.

-If neither '--source' nor '--build' option is specified both are activated.
+ If none of '--source', '--build' or '--verify' options are specified, all of them are activated.

 Available architectures:
   amd64